magpie-ea/magpie-base/README.md

 # magpie-base

-(WIP.
-The package is not published to npm yet)
+Base components in Vue for _magpie-powered experiments.

-To install the package globally: `npm install -g magpie-base`.
+To install this package globally, run `npm install -g magpie-base`.

-To initialize a new experiment based on magpie (after installing the package), `magpie new experiment-name`.
+To initialize a new experiment based on magpie (after installing the package), run `magpie new experiment-name`.